f18-os/file-transfer-adavilamurra/file-transfer-lab/server/README.md

 ## How to run the program:
     "python3 server.py"
 ### Additional notes on how to run program:
     This program does not take in any parameters.
-So the only way to start the client is by running the command above.
+So the only way to start the server is by running the command above.

 ## Background:
  This program is the server portion of a File Transfer Protocol.
 There is a client program that interacts with the server program to make the File transfer protocol possible.
 The client side will send a request to either retrieve a File(GET) or to save a file(PUT/SEND) to the server.